Nayak369/stationary/README.md

     F --> G[Review & Export]
 ```

-1. **Upload**: Drag and drop or click to upload a clear image of a stationery bill
+1. **Upload**: Drag and drop or click to upload a clear image of a stationary bill
 2. **Remark**: Add custom remarks about the validation for documentation
 3. **Validate**: AI analyzes the bill and checks item eligibility and calculations
 4. **Review**: View detailed analysis including item validation, calculation checks, and recommendations